BhoomikaJethwani/Fitness_MobileApp/README.md

-# Fitness_MobileApp

-## Fitness Tracking Mobile App, App to log workouts, save progress pictures & monitor progress in Android Studio
+# About the Fitness Tracking Mobile App

+It is an interactive multi-threaded App with user-friendly GUI, cloud-basedDB, real-time updates and messaging to log workouts, save progress pictures & monitor progress in Android Studio
-A dmulti-threaded fitness app with user-friendly GUI, cloud-based DB, real-time updates and messaging.